-Goodwill and other intangible assets with indefinite useful lives are not amortized, but rather tested for impairment at least annually.
-In accordance with SFAS No. 142, goodwill is no longer being amortized, but is tested annually for impairment.
+Goodwill is not amortized, but rather tested for impairment at least annually in accordance with SFAS No. 142.
 In addition, goodwill will be tested on an interim basis if an event or circumstance indicates that it is more likely than not that an impairment loss has been incurred.
-The Company performed its annual impairment testing in November 2007 and determined that no impairment loss existed.
-Intangible assets with finite useful lives are amortized over their respective estimated useful lives and reviewed for impairment in accordance with SFAS No. 144.
-The Company performs its annual assessment of impairment following the finalization of each November's financial statements.
+The Company performed its annual impairment testing in November 2008 and determined that no impairment loss existed.